stonetronics/stepperpi/README.md

 An additional DC/DC converter is present on the board.
 It steps down the input voltage to the 5V needed by the raspberry pi, eliminating the need for a seperate USB power supply.
 The connection to the DC/DC converter is optional and can be enabled through a jumper.

 ## code
-In the code directory, two subdirectories exist.
-One holds a python notebook for the analysis and development of the stepping algorithm and the other one holds a c++ project for the control of the stepper motor through the raspberry pi. please refer to the respective readme for further info.
+In the code directory, three subdirectories exist.
+One holds a jupyter notebook for the analysis and development of the stepping algorithm and the other one holds a c++ project for the control of the stepper motor on the raspberry pi through a socket interface.
+Another directory holds a client written in python which connects to the raspberry pi's socket and enables the user to send and receive string commands and messages.
+Please refer to the respective readme for further info.